jayshah1819/gridwise/docs/krill/writing-a-webgpu-wgsl-workgroup-reduce-function.md

 #### ... across datatypes

 So, as an experiment, let's consider adding another `reduceWorkgroup` function that reduces `f32` values rather than the `u32` values above.
-The host code does not change, but the kernel code does:
+The callee code does not change, but the library function implementation does:

 ```wgsl
 var<workgroup> wg_temp: array<atomic<f32>, 1>;